High Level Skills for SMEs

 Talent grants and graduate placements

-Talent grants can be used to support work experience and placements that are meaningful for both you and our graduates.
+Talent grants can be used to support work experience, student placements and graduate roles that are meaningful for you.

 Higher and degree apprenticeships advice

 Grow your own apprentice by making them a key part of your organisation's development.
 You can work with our Apprenticeships team to understand how a higher or degree apprenticeship could be used to up-skill existing employees and attract new talent.

 Putting SME voice at the heart of course design

 Through co-design we aim to continually put SME needs, insight and experience at the core of developing and delivering our courses.

 What are the rest of the consortium offering?